What Is a Facial Mass?

 Anyone in good health who experiences difficulty breathing through the nose, frequent or chronic sinusitis and/or nasal congestion may benefit from functional nasal surgery.
 These chronic conditions can be caused by anatomical issues like a deviated septum, nasal valve collapse or narrowed nasal valves, a nasal bone fracture, a congenital defect such as a cleft lift and/or enlarged nasal turbinates.

-During your visit, Dr. Burchhardt will examine both the outside and the inside of your nose to evaluate where the areas of anatomic obstruction are.
+During your visit, our Facial Plastic & Reconstructive Surgeon will examine both the outside and the inside of your nose to evaluate where the areas of anatomic obstruction are.
 Frequently, nasal endoscopy is used, which involves using a camera to be able to look farther inside your nose.
 CT imaging is needed to evaluate for any bony fractures or chronic sinus disease.
 Depending on the area of obstruction, you will be offered repair of the structures that are causing a blockage in you. .
 While the goal of functional nasal surgery is to improve nasal breathing, patients may choose to have a cosmetic rhinoplasty done at the same time to make any aesthetic changes.
-Dr. Burchhardt specializes in both reconstructive and cosmetic surgeries and can help counsel you on the treatment options that are best suited for each individual.
+Our surgeon can help counsel you on the treatment options that are best suited for each individual.

 How Do Functional Nasal Surgeries Work?